-TOEFL and IELTS scores are not required from:
+TOEFL, IELTS, and Duolingo scores are not required from:

-- // International students who have completed two years of study in which English was the language of instruction - // International students whose English language transcripts have been accepted by institutions domiciled in the U.S. and Canada - // Written proof of successfully completing (2.0.
-GPA or higher) at least 30 academic semester hours of university/ college level courses (excluding ESL) that are transferable and that were taught completely in English
+- International students who have completed two years of study in which English was the language of instruction - International students whose English language transcripts have been accepted by institutions domiciled in the U.S.

+and Canada

+Written proof of successfully completing (2.0.
+GPA or higher) at least 30 academic semester hours of university/college level courses (excluding ESL) that are transferable and that were taught completely in English

-Transcripts not in U.S. equivalency must be translated through a National Association of Credential Evaluation Services (NACES) approved translating service.
-Please visit the NACES website for more information.
+Transcripts not in U.S. equivalency must be translated through a National Association of Credential Evaluation Services (NACES) approved translating service or Association of International Credential Evaluators (AICE).
+Please visit the NACES and AICE websites for more information.
 Students who cannot meet the above requirements because of exceptional circumstances may petition to enroll under an alternate admission status (see Admissions Status Policy).
 If permitted, the student will be allowed to take a maximum of four courses on a non-degree seeking student basis.
 If a student has a 3.0 GPA or higher after taking four courses, the student may be accepted as a degree-seeking student.
 If the student's GPA is lower than 3.0, the student's enrollment at Waldorf will be terminated.